John Kennard (co-driver): Rally career

 In March 2017 it was announced that Kennard would step down as Paddon's co-driver after Rally Finland and that a replacement for Kennard would be announced soon.
 The replacement was confirmed the day after to be Kevin Abbring's co-driver Sebastian Marshall.

 Kennard suffered a hip injury prior to the 2017 Rally de Portugal, which meant Marshall had to substitute for Kennard for the rally.
 On 30 May, Kennard retired as co-driver earlier than what was planned, because of the injury.

 Kennard was voted Marlborough Sportsperson of the Year in 2016, succeeding Sophie MacKenzie.

+2023 saw John compete with Hayden Paddon in the 2023 European Rally Championship.
+The pair came out on top claiming their first European Rally Championship Title, and becoming the first non-european team to win the championship.
+John and Hayden also fought off local competition to win his 6th New Zealand Rally Championship Co-Drivers Title.

+In 2024 John stepped down from his NZRC co-driving duties, allowing up and coming co-driver Jared Hudson to sit with driver Hayden Paddon in New Zealand, with John sitting with Hayden, and claiming a back-to-back European Rally Championship Title.